0bubbles0/0bubbles0/README.md

 The coming months will be very exciting, as our cohort will be diving into topics such as **React**, **Databases**, **Testing** and **Deployment** to really round our developer toolkits.
 Personally, I will also be working on improving my design and accessibility skills, so that I can very soon make an impact by helping to bring real solutions and visions to life!
 -->

-📫 I am always eager to hear stories and experiences from other developers, so please connect with me, raise Issues in my repos with feedback, recommendations or ask me for advice yourself! 👍